An example search has returned 50 entries

 listenloadingplaying

-I was all ready and waiting for you all this morning (but you didn’t come), (Lit. in vain I wait for you in readiness).
+I was all ready and waiting for you all this morning (but you didn’t come).

 listenloadingplaying